catseye/toolshelf/doc/Philosophy.markdown

 Basically, a package manager is an attempt to solve the problem by creating a *closed system* of a sort.
 The problem is that closed systems are an uphill battle against chaos.
+They're a lot of effort, and in the end, all abstractions leak anyway (or so I've heard.)

 And the whole concept is still built on top of the "installation" concept anyway.

 ### So. ###

-There is lots more I could rant about, but I'll leave it at here for now.
+There is lots more I could rant about but I'll leave it at here for now.

 So, faced with all this — exploring random projects on Github and wanting to try them out without installing them; battling package managers almost